computer-lab/computerlab.io/source/_posts/how-to-start-tracking-the-security-firehose-in-five-minutes.md

 Creating an automated patch management system is a great way to stay secure.
 However, depending on your threat model, you might need to do even better than that.
-It may not be acceptable to wait for your patch management system to apply an update on a schedule or to wait for a patch in a library to propogate upstream.
+It may not be acceptable to wait for your patch management system to apply an update on a schedule or to wait for a patch in a library to propagate upstream.

 By keeping track of security vulnerabilities on your own, you can catch potential weaknesses in your infrastructure without delay.
 Software vendors and special